lukewhrit/spacebin/.github/CONTRIBUTING.md

 * Make thoughtful decisions about Pull Requests and Issues.
 * Follow the [Code of Conduct](code_of_conduct.md).

+> [!WARNING]
+> Sometimes in this document we will refer to Spacebin as Spirit.
+Originally, Spirit was the name of the Spacebin server.
+The projects have since been merged and they are now the same thing.
+Eventually, all references to Spirit will be replaced.

 ## Setting up your environment

 This section covers installing and configuring your development environment for contributing to Spirit.